tcooms/TopOpt-ThermoElastic/README.md

 top_tml_shc(1200,400,10,10,0.4,3,3,3,3)

+A modification of the original top_tml_shc.m code is made for design-independent thermal loads such as a uniform temperature difference.
+The code top_tml_uniform.m is added to this repository and can be used in a similar manner as described above.

 The MATLAB files mmasub.m and subsolv.m for using the MMA algorithm are freely available on http://www.smoptit.se/ under the GNU General Public License (GPLv3).
 One should reference them correctly in line 3 of the MATLAB code to carry out the optimization procedure.